dro/amli/README.md

 - `AML_DEBUG_LEVEL_WARNING`
 - `AML_DEBUG_LEVEL_ERROR`
 - `AML_DEBUG_LEVEL_FATAL`

+### `AML_BUILD_OVERRIDE_ARENA`
+Allows the user to integrate their own arena allocator.
+Defines away the internal arena implementation, the user should implement all functions defined in `aml_arena.h`.

 ### `AML_BUILD_OVERRIDE_HASH`
 Allows the user to integrate their own hashing function, the user must implement `AmlHashKey32` defined in `aml_hash.h`.